Attert (river)

 The Attert (/fr/, /de/; Atert) is a river in western Europe that flows through Belgium and Luxembourg.
-Approximately 38 kilometres long, it rises near Nobressart in Belgium, crosses the Luxembourg border, and ultimately joins the river Alzette at Colmar-Berg.
-The Attert basin covers around 290 km^{2} and features diverse landscapes influenced by regional geology, resulting in seasonal variations in water flow and sediment transport.
+Approximately 38 km long, it rises near Nobressart in Belgium, crosses the Luxembourg border, and ultimately joins the river Alzette at Colmar-Berg.
+The Attert basin covers around 290 km2 and features diverse landscapes influenced by regional geology, resulting in seasonal variations in water flow and sediment transport.
 Since 2001, Belgium and Luxembourg have jointly managed the river through ecological initiatives aimed at preserving water quality, protecting habitats, and supporting aquatic wildlife.

 Geology

 The Attert is 38 km, of which 32 km are in Luxembourg and 6 km in Belgium.
 Its source is in Nobressart, north-west of Arlon, in the Belgian province Luxembourg.
 It flows into the river Alzette at Colmar-Berg.
 It flows through the village of Attert in Belgium, and the towns of Redange, Everlange, Useldange, Boevange-sur-Attert, and Bissen in Luxembourg.